Cardiac surgeons determine

 long history of collaborative work in the treatment of heart vessel and

 valve disease.
-Two of the physician leaders of the team—Dr. Goldman and
+Two of the physician leaders of the team—Drs.
+Goldman

-Dr. Coady—have worked together for more than 20 years.
-Lankenau’s
+Coady—have worked together for more than 20 years.
+Lankenau’s expertise

-expertise in surgical and catheter-based treatment of heart disease and
+in surgical and catheter-based treatment of heart disease and seasoned

 transcatheter aortic valve replacement (TAVR) therapy.